kcblink/kc.com/README.md

 # kc.com
-it is my domain since
+it is my domain and the first